NordicPlayground/nrf51-ADC-examples/README.md

 Documentation
 -----------------
-See documentation inside each project folder, e.g. project saadc_low_power.
+There will be further documentation available shorthly inside each project folder.

 About this project
 ------------------